nikki2906/Photo_Scavenger_Hunt/README.md

 # Project 4 - Photo Scavenger Hunt

-Submitted by: Nhi Huynh

 Photo Scavenger Hunt is an app that has a list which requires the user to attach photos based on the task.
 After attaching the photo to a task, the app shows the user where that photo was taken in a map.

-Time spent: 5 hours spent in total

 ## Required Features